 - How did you arrive at this place in your career?

 - A career in clinical/translational research is challenging, with many opportunities and frustrations.
 Why are you attracted to this career?

 - A description of a potential research project you would like to work on or are thinking about.
 (500 words or less; single-spaced, 0.5 inch margins)

 - Submit a copy of your current CV with this application, using the standardized UT Southwestern Promotion & Tenure format, which can be found on this shared drive: W:\PUB\SMSDEAN\Promotion & Tenure or by contacting email@example.com.

 - Submit the following letters of recommendation, addressed to the Clinical Research Scholar Selection Committee, (the letter from your Department Chair must be mailed or hand-delivered.
-The remaining letters may mailed, hand-delivered or sent by email.
+The remaining letters may mailed, hand-delivered, or emailed.
 Addresses are to the right of this page):

 A detailed letter of support from your Division Chief by the application due date.
 The letter should describe the Chair's opinion of the candidate's talents, energy, and potential and the role that the candidate will play in the department.